The 23 Neighbours actors returning for the beloved soap’s star-studded finale

 The beloved Australian soap opera Neighbours is coming to an end this week after a 37-year run, with a star-studded finale.

-Over the years, the show has proved to be a launching pad for young Australian actors on their way to superstardom.
+Over the years, the show has proved to be a launching pad for young Australian actors on their way to superstardom – read here about how Jason Donovan and Kylie Minogue’s Scott and Charlene were the original Ross and Rachel.

 The Independent has collated a list of the castmembers from years gone by who are returning for the show’s anticipated send-off.